Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it shows the user's default paper size and orientation preferences, which is specific and distinct from sibling tools that deal with templates and conversions.
+Clearly states it shows the user's default paper size and orientation preferences.
+The action is specific (show defaults) and the resource (user's account settings) is distinct from sibling tools like convert_document or list_templates.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.